OktaySavdi/istio-kubernetes/FaultInjection_Example/readme.md

 This helps to ensure the failure recovery policies are correctly configured and ain’t incompatible or too restrictive, potentially resulting in critical services being unavailable.

+There are two types of faults and both can be configured using `virtualservice`.

+-   Delays — are timing failures.
+They mimic increased network latency or an overloaded upstream service.
+-   Aborts — are crash failures.
+They mimic failures in upstream services.
+Aborts usually manifest in the form of HTTP error codes or TCP connection failures.

 This sample includes two versions(v1,v2,v4) of a simple helloworld service that returns its project version when called.
 It can be used as a test service when experimenting with version routing.